Hug Me Triceratops Lovey – Free Crochet Pattern

 Cut yarn and fasten off.
 Weave in ends.

-Attach small horn over R3-4, on the top middle of snout.
+Attach small horn over R4-5, on the top middle of snout.
 Attach large horns between R12-14, on the top of the head.

 Attach frill around the head, directly behind the large horns, at approximately R15.

-Attach head to middle of the blanket.
-Be sure to sew to top loops of blanket only to ensure a clean look on the underside of blanket.
+With the blanket placed in a diamond position (rather than square), use a strand of color A (yellow) to attach the head to the middle of the blanket with the front of the face pointing towards one of the blanket corners.
+Be sure to sew to top loops of blanket only to ensure a clean look on the underside of the blanket.

-Embroider 3 nails on each arm by weaving yarn around R3-4 of each arm, leaving about 2 stitches between each nail.
+Embroider 3 nails on each arm, over R3-4, leaving about 2 sts between each nail.

 Thanks for stopping by!
 Happy crafting!